FAQs for "Editing Your Inventory"

 3. What steps are involved in selecting a product to edit?

-1. Enter the name of the product in the search bar.
+• Enter the product name in the search bar.

 4. How do I unlock a product for editing?